Here in this article we are sharing some tips on how to write a good testimonial in order to improve your website performance and sales.

 In our previous post, “Why your website should have testimonials”, we introduced some examples of testimonials that we like, and why we like them.

 In today’s post we will dissect those examples and see what makes them great.

-Now that we have shared a few best practices, here is a list of things to avoid when asking your clients to provide you with a recommendation:
+Now that we have shared a few best practices on how to make a good testimonial great, here is a list of things to avoid when asking your clients to provide you with a recommendation or testimonial.

 If you try to use testimonials to actively sell your product, it will come off as a sales pitch instead of a genuine review by a person who has used your company’s product or services.